centrifugal/centrifuge/README.md

 		// initiated by client.
 Here you can theoretically return an error or
 		// disconnect client from server if needed.
 But now we just accept
 		// all subscriptions to all channels.
 In real life you may use a more
 		// complex permission check here.
+The reason why we use callback style
+		// inside client event handlers is that it gives a possibility to control
-		client.OnSubscribe(func(e centrifuge.SubscribeEvent, cb centrifuge.SubscribeCallback) {
+		// operation concurrency to developer and still control order of events. client.OnSubscribe(func(e centrifuge.SubscribeEvent, cb centrifuge.SubscribeCallback) {
 			log.Printf("client subscribes on channel %s", e.Channel)
-			cb(centrifuge.SubscribeReply{}, nil)
+			cb(centrifuge.SubscribeResult{}, nil)
 		})

 		// By default, clients can not publish messages into channels.
 By setting
 		// PublishHandler we tell Centrifuge that publish from client side is possible.
 		// Now each time client calls publish method this handler will be called and
-		// you have a possibility to validate publication request before message will
+		// you have a possibility to validate publication request and then publish message
+		// into channel.
+Publication will reach active subscribers with at most once
-		// be published into channel and reach active subscribers.
-In our simple chat
+		// delivery guarantee.
+In our simple chat app we allow everyone to publish into
-		// app we allow everyone to publish into any channel. client.OnPublish(func(e centrifuge.PublishEvent, cb centrifuge.PublishCallback) {
+		// any channel but in real case you may have more validation. client.OnPublish(func(e centrifuge.PublishEvent, cb centrifuge.PublishCallback) {
 			log.Printf("client publishes into channel %s: %s", e.Channel, string(e.Data))
-			cb(centrifuge.PublishReply{}, nil)
+			cb(node.Publish(e.Channel, e.Data))
 		})

 		// Set Disconnect handler to react on client disconnect events.